 - Allow the wrists to hang and grip normally, so no active wrist extension.

 - Take a slightly wider than shoulder width grip but not much wider.
 Your hands should be outside your thighs.
 A closer grip involves more scapular elevation for upper trapezius involvement.

 - Chest up and shoulders back, overhand or pronated grip, and resting the barbell on your thighs at the bottom, will better stretch out the middle deltoid.

 - Allow the shoulder the externally rotate as it raises.
 Too much internal rotation harms the shoulder and destroys the good reputation this exercise deserves.
 This means not having the barbell remain too close to your body.

 - More range of motion allows you to work additional muscles by recruiting the muscles responsible for upward rotation and posterior tilting of the scapula through the serratus anterior along with the upper and lower traps to continue humeral elevation.

 - Too much internal rotation as you continue the movement prevents a fuller range of motion, stopping at about 60°.
 Too much external rotation ends motion at about 90°.
-Between the two extremes can allow 150° or more of humeral elevation.
+Between the two extremes can allow 150° or more of humeral elevation, the maximum range of motion.
 Much beyond 90° works mostly these scapular muscles versus the shoulder muscles for abduction, so you can ignore this portion if wishing to limit development of these muscles.